Installation

 Windows

-The setup for Windows is very similar to the setup for Linux where you need to find a place for the Glasswall libraries to be stored, and then setup the environment variables so that the Glasswall libraries can be found.
+The set up for Windows is very similar to the set up for Linux where you need to find a place for the Glasswall libraries to be stored, and then set up the environment variables so that the Glasswall libraries can be found.
 In our example we are storing the contents of the release archive in C:\Program Files\Glasswall.

 • Extract the contents of the Release archive into C:\Program Files\Glasswall